nDPI Flow Risks

 NDPI_DNS_SUSPICIOUS_TRAFFIC

-This risk is returned when DNS traffic returns an unexpected/obsolete record type.
+This risk is returned when DNS traffic returns an unexpected/obsolete record type or when a suspicious query with a very long host name is detected.

 NDPI_TLS_MISSING_SNI